 You're probably aware by now that using social media opens up the world of comments both positive and negative.
+At its best, it has a profound impact on parental engagement.
 We will go through steps and processes on how to respond to negative comments and the different options you have to manage them.

 What to do when you get a negative comment